spuithori/svelte-ionic-app/README.md

 - add aliases using $ sign (in vite.config as well as tsconfig) - https://dev.to/danawoodman/how-to-add-module-import-aliases-in-sveltekit-2ck

 PWA steps:
 Follow the documentation on vite-plugin-pwa.netlify.app!!
-VERRRRRY easy Changed some stuff in index.html, including adding base-href and some meta stuff
+- install Vite PWA, and config in vite.config.ts
+- Copy stuff in index.html, related to PWA
+- 	<link rel="manifest" href="/manifest.webmanifest">
+- Config manifest
+- I copied a dummy manifest file in src to get rid of error in dev-mode (hacky?)
+The SvelteKit framework instruction did not work for me.
+I decided to configure VitePWA to output to build instead of .sveltekit folder, so the generated serviceworker is available for upload.
+So from thereon, it works pretty nicely (maybe I am wrong?)

-Ionic related steps
+Integration Ionic
-- npm i @ionic/core  sass
+- npm i @ionic/core
-- create "ionic/svelte" library (via alias) - so the ionic-integration almost looks like for real
-- added initialise function for Ionic UI stuff - (initialiseIonicSvelte)
-- main.ts -> refer to initialiseIonicSvelte
-- App.svelte -> include ion-app
+- copy ionic/svelte code into lib
+- add integration in +layout.svelte

+Migration from Vite Svelte Ionic project:
+- run npx svelte-migrate routes (for migration purpose only)
+- modifications needed in various imports (lib path change)
+- IonPage routify change to pagehook of SvelteKit
+- Menu needs to have static list of components - no generated list
+- Created slug navigation, using +page.ts and load function for tabs

 Then......
 As of this step, the hard work started.
 Getting all UI components working, aligning with the Ionic documentation...